spooshie/spooshs-github-page/index.md

 ---
-title: Welcome to my blog
+title: spoosh/spooshie/spooshity (any variation of spoosh works)
 ---